psteniusubi/webauthn-tester/README.md

 https://w3c.github.io/webauthn/#assertion-signature
 https://w3c.github.io/webauthn/#op-get-assertion

-To verify assertion signature with WebCrypto the algorithm identifiers, signature value and public key need to be translated into WebCrypto compatible structures.
+To verify assertion signature with WebCrypto the algorithm identifiers, signature value and public key need to be translated into WebCrypto compatible format.

 The signature is calculated over `authenticatorData || sha256(clientDataJSON)`.